nodhis/nodhis.github.io/_posts/2022-9-25-Redeemer-walkthrough.md

 I wrote `select` because it is usually the go to command to access databases and tables more so when using SQL.
 Up to this point I basically used help command to figure things out and move around, but I haven't been able to view the databases that are available let alone the tables.
-The onlything to do now is research on redis and the system 😅️.
+The only thing to do now is research on redis and how it works 😅️.

 After an enourmous time of googling here is what I found.